On predictive inference for intractable models via approximate Bayesian computation: Background

 \subsection{Approximate Bayesian computation}

 Before we study predictive inference for intractable models using ABC, we briefly review standard ABC parameter inference.
 By this we mean the task of approximating the posterior distribution $\pdf(\theta\cond y)$ using only forward model simulations from $\pdf(y\cond\theta)$.
 More detailed overviews of ABC than given here can be found in \citet{Marin2012,Lintusaari2016,Sisson2019}.
 The basic ABC rejection sampler \citep{Tavare1997,Pritchard1999} consists of repeating the following steps for $i=1,\ldots,m$: \begin{enumerate}[label=A\arabic*,itemsep=0em] \item Simulate $\theta^{(i)}$ from the prior $\pdf(\theta)$, \item Simulate pseudo-data $z^{(i)}$ from the model given $\theta^{(i)}$, \item Accept $\theta^{(i)}$ if $\discr(\sss(y),\sss(z^{(i)}))\leq h$. \end{enumerate} The summary statistic\footnote{The function $s$ can depend also on $x$ (and observed data $y$ even when computed for pseudo-data $z$) although this is not explicitly shown in our notation for brevity.} $\sss:\prod_{i}\Y_i \rightarrow \reals^d$ in \ref*{it:abcrej3} is used to summarize the potentially high-dimensional observed data $y$ and the corresponding simulated data sets $z^{(i)}$.
-The discrepancy function $\discr:\reals^d\times\reals^d\rightarrow\realsp$ and the threshold parameter $h\geq 0$ are further used to compare the similarity of the summary statistics.
-A common choice for $\discr$ is some (weighted) norm $\|\cdot\|$ in $\reals^d$, that is, $\discr(\sss_y,\sss_z)=\|\sss_y-\sss_z\|$ as often assumed in what follows.
-We often denote the observed summary statistic using a short-hand notation $\sss_y\eqdef\sss(y)$ and similarly $\sss_z\eqdef\sss(z)$.
-The accepted samples in \ref*{it:abcrej3} are considered as independent draws from the approximate posterior distribution called ABC posterior.
+The discrepancy function $\discr:\reals^d\times\reals^d\rightarrow\realsp$ and the threshold parameter $h\geq 0$ are further used to compare the similarity of the summary statistics. {Commonly $\discr$ is some (weighted) norm $\|\cdot\|$ in $\reals^d$, that is, $\discr(\sss_y,\sss_z)=\|\sss_y-\sss_z\|$, but other choices are also possible.} We often denote the observed summary statistic using a short-hand notation $\sss_y\eqdef\sss(y)$ and similarly $\sss_z\eqdef\sss(z)$.
+The accepted samples in \ref*{it:abcrej3} are considered as independent draws from the approximate posterior distribution called the ABC posterior.

 The ABC rejection sampler outlined above and the more advanced samplers discussed in the context of ABC prediction in Section \ref{sec:abcpredcomp} target the ABC posterior